Resistor–transistor logic: One-transistor RTL NOR gate

 Schematic of a one-transistor RTL NOR gate.

 With two or more base resistors (R_{3} and R_{4}) instead of one, the inverter becomes a two-input RTL NOR gate (see the figure on the right).
 The logical operation OR is performed by applying consecutively the two arithmetic operations addition and comparison (the input resistor network acts as a parallel voltage summer with equally weighted inputs and the following common-emitter transistor stage as a voltage comparator with a threshold about 0.7 V).
 The equivalent resistance of all the resistors connected to logical "1" and the equivalent resistance of all the resistors connected to logical "0" form the two legs of a composed voltage divider driving the transistor.
-The base resistances and the number of the inputs are chosen (limited) so that only one logical "1" is sufficient to create base-emitter voltage exceeding the threshold and, as a result, saturating the transistor.
+The base resistances and the number of inputs are chosen (limited) so that only one logical "1" is sufficient to create base-emitter voltage exceeding the threshold and, as a result, saturating the transistor.
 If all the input voltages are low (logical "0"), the transistor is cut-off.
 The pull-down resistor R_{1} biases the transistor to the appropriate on-off threshold.
 The output is inverted since the collector-emitter voltage of transistor Q_{1} is taken as output, and is high when the inputs are low.
 Thus, the analog resistive network and the analog transistor stage perform the logic function NOR.